French Wars of Religion: Catholic League and the "sixth" war (1576–1577)

-The Edict of Beaulieu granted many concessions to the Calvinists, but these were short-lived in the face of the Catholic League – which the ultra-Catholic, Henry I, Duke of Guise, had formed in opposition to it.
+The Edict of Beaulieu granted many concessions to the Calvinists, but these were short-lived in the face of the Catholic League – which the ultra-Catholic, Henri I, Duke of Guise, had formed in opposition to it.
 The House of Guise had long been identified with the defense of the Roman Catholic Church and the Duke of Guise and his relations – the Duke of Mayenne, Duke of Aumale, Duke of Elbeuf, Duke of Mercœur, and the Duke of Lorraine – controlled extensive territories that were loyal to the League.
 The League also had a large following among the urban middle class.

 King Henry III at first tried to co-opt the head of the Catholic League and steer it towards a negotiated settlement.
 This was anathema to the Guise leaders, who wanted to bankrupt the Huguenots and divide their considerable assets with the King.
 A test of King Henry III's leadership occurred at the meeting of the Estates-General at Blois in December 1576.
 At the meeting of the Estates-General, there was only one Huguenot delegate present among all of the three estates; the rest of the delegates were Catholics with the Catholic League heavily represented.
 Accordingly, the Estates-General pressured Henry III into conducting a war against the Huguenots.
 In response Henry said he would reopen hostilities with the Huguenots but wanted the Estates-General to vote him the funds to carry out the war.
 Yet, the Third Estate refused to vote for the necessary taxes to fund this war.

 The Estates General of 1576 failed to resolve matters, and by December, the Huguenots had already taken up arms in Poitou and Guyenne.
 While the Guise faction had the unwavering support of the Spanish Crown, the Huguenots had the advantage of a strong power base in the southwest; they were also discreetly supported by foreign Protestant governments, but in practice, England or the German states could provide few troops in the ensuing conflict.
 After much posturing and negotiations, Henry III rescinded most of the concessions that had been made to the Protestants in the Edict of Beaulieu with the Treaty of Bergerac (September 1577), confirmed in the Edict of Poitiers passed six days later.